 Craving rice during pregnancy

-Being pregnant can cause your body to crave food containing calories, carbohydrates or fiber.
-Why?
-Because the body needs more calories, vitamins and minerals during the pregnancy period.
+Being pregnant can cause your body to crave food containing calories, carbohydrates, or fiber.
+The body needs more calories, vitamins, and minerals during pregnancy.

-As rice is convenient and pairs well with many meals, it’s no surprise if you’re pregnant that you’re craving rice too.
+Rice is convenient and pairs well with many meals, so it’s no surprise that if you’re pregnant, you’re craving it, too.

 Can you have a rice addiction?

-Rice addiction is a real and serious problem, even if not an official disorder or addiction.
+Rice addiction is a natural and severe problem, even if not an official disorder or addiction.

 While most people think of addiction as something that only applies to drugs or alcohol, any substance can be addictive if it causes changes in the brain.